 Judge Moran has been extremely involved in the community, serving on boards for many nonprofits.
 She has been recognized with an EVE Lifetime Achievement Award and is both a Silver and Gold Medallion recipient from One Jax.

-Judge Moran is married to Senior Judge John A. Moran II and they have four grown children, one grandchild and a very spoiled golden retriever.
+Judge Moran is married to Senior Judge John A. Moran, II, and they have four grown children, two grandchildren and a very spoiled golden retriever.

 Rhonda Peoples-Waters

-Judge Rhonda Peoples-Waters began her judicial career on January 5, 2021 and presides over a Duval County Court in Jacksonville, FL.
-She has tried over 75 non-jury and jury trials in her career.
+Judge Rhonda Peoples-Waters began her judicial career on January 5, 2021, and presides over a Duval County Court in Jacksonville, FL.
+Before becoming a judge, she tried over 75 non-jury and jury trials.
 She was the lead trial counsel in more than half of those cases.
 She has been licensed to practice law by the Supreme Court of Florida since 1999, after graduating from the University of Florida School of Law where she studied under an academic scholarship.
-Rhonda began her career at the Public Defender’s Office in Jacksonville, FL.
-Rhonda has handled thousands of cases covering misdemeanors and felonies.
-Rhonda finished her career at the Public Defender’s Office after seven years and after serving as the Division Chief of each Repeat Offender Divisions in Duval County.
+Judge Peoples-Waters began her career at the Public Defender’s Office in Jacksonville, FL.
+She has been counsel in thousands of cases, including misdemeanors and felonies.
+The Judge was at the Public Defender’s Office for seven years and served as the Division Chief of the Repeat Offender Divisions in Duval County.

-Rhonda submitted application to the Fourth Judicial Circuit Nominating Commission for appointment to the judicial bench 16 times, from 2009 to 2020.
-Rhonda also ran for county judge unsuccessfully in 2012.
-After 17 NOs, Rhonda’s YES came on August 18, 2020, when she became the first-elected black female judge in an area covering over a million people.
-She received the most votes of any candidate of the ballot.
+Judge Peoples-Waters applied to the Fourth Judicial Circuit Nominating Commission for appointment to the judicial bench 16 times, from 2009 to 2020.
+She also ran for county judge unsuccessfully in 2012.
+After 17 NOs, the Judge’s YES came on August 18, 2020, when she became the first-elected black female judge in an area covering over a million people.
+She received the most votes of any candidate on the ballot.
+Her perseverance and outstanding qualifications have made her election to the bench an asset to this community and opened more doors toward judicial diversity.

-Rhonda is a proud graduate of Fisk University.
-Rhonda is a member of Alpha Kappa Alpha Sorority, Inc., and a faithful member of her church.
-Rhonda is also the proud mother of one daughter.
+The Judge is a proud graduate of Fisk University, a member of Alpha Kappa Alpha Sorority, Inc., and a faithful member of her church.

 Tatiana R. Salvador

 Tatiana Radi Salvador was appointed to the Circuit Court by Governor Rick Scott on November 30, 2012, and took office on January 8, 2013.
-Judge Salvador has been serving as a Circuit Court Judge on the felony criminal bench since that time.
+Judge Salvador has served as a Circuit Court Judge in the Felony and Civil Divisions.
+Additionally, she was the sole judge presiding over all postconviction cases in 2018 and was the Administrative Judge for the Felony Division in 2023.
+Since 2018, Judge Salvador has been a faculty member of Florida’s Judicial College, annually teaching Evidence to all new state judges and magistrates.

-Judge Salvador began the practice of law in 1994 serving as an Assistant State Attorney in the 4th Judicial Circuit, prosecuting all types of crimes from misdemeanors to murders in Clay, Duval and Nassau counties.
-Thereafter in 2001, she entered the private practice of law with the law firm of Rogers Towers, P.A., one of Jacksonville’s oldest and largest law firms.
-Her legal practice primarily focused on civil litigation of all types – commercial, banking, probate, estate and family law.
-In 2004, she became a shareholder in the firm, and remained at the law firm until she was elevated to the bench in 2013.
+Judge Salvador began the practice of law in 1994 serving as an Assistant State Attorney in the Fourth Judicial Circuit, prosecuting all types of crimes from misdemeanors to murders in Clay, Duval, and Nassau counties.
+Thereafter in 2001, she entered private practice with the law firm of Rogers Towers, P.A.
+Her legal practice primarily focused on civil litigation, including commercial, banking, probate, estate and family law.
+In 2004, she became a shareholder in the firm and remained at the firm until she ascended to the bench in 2013.

 Judge Salvador was born in Providence, Rhode Island and moved to Jacksonville, Florida when she was 7 years old.
-Judge Salvador spent her childhood in Jacksonville and graduated from The Bolles School in 1986.
-She attended Duke University in Durham, North Carolina and received a Bachelor of Arts degree in Political Science in 1990.
-During her college term, she studied abroad in Brussels, Belgium and focused her studies on world affairs.
-She then attended law school at the University of Florida, College of Law, where she received her Juris Doctor degree in 1993.
-She met her husband, Julio C. Salvador, Esquire, while in law school.
-They reside in Jacksonville and have three children.
+Judge Salvador spent her childhood in Jacksonville and graduated from The Bolles School.
+She attended Duke University in Durham, North Carolina and received a Bachelor of Arts degree in Political Science.
+While at Duke, she studied abroad in Brussels, Belgium and focused her studies on world affairs.
+She then attended law school at the University of Florida, College of Law, where she received her Juris Doctor degree.

 Michael Sharrit

-Judge Sharrit was elected to the Circuit Court bench in 2014.
+Circuit Court Judge Sharrit was elected to the bench in 2014.
 He has served in both Clay and Duval Counties; and has presided over civil, felony, family, juvenile dependency and probate cases.
-He received his undergraduate degree from the University of Florida (cum laude, 1988) and juris doctorate degree from Stetson University College of Law (cum laude, 1991).
+The Judge received his undergraduate degree from the University of Florida, graduating cum laude in 1988 and his juris doctorate degree from Stetson University College of Law, graduating cum laude in 1991.
 He completed internships with the State Attorney’s Office in Tampa and the US Attorney’s Office in Jacksonville.
-Prior to the bench, he practiced law for 22 years, attained an AV peer rating, and was a partner with the Terrell – Hogan Law Firm.
-He was Board Certified in Civil Trial law by the Florida Bar in 2010 and was inducted into the American Board of Trial Advocates (ABOTA) in 2013.
-He serves on the Florida Supreme Court’s Civil Jury Instructions Committee.
-He has previously served on the Florida Bar Rules of Evidence Committee and Rules of Judicial Administration Committee.
+Prior to the bench, he practiced law for 22 years, attained an AV peer rating, and was a partner with the Terrell Hogan Law Firm.
+He was Board Certified in Civil Trial law by the Florida Bar in 2010 and was inducted into the American Board of Trial Advocates in 2013.
+He serves on the Florida Supreme Court’s Civil Jury Instructions Committee and previously served on the Florida Bar Rules of Evidence Committee and Rules of Judicial Administration Committee.
 He has served as a visiting associate judge on the First District Court of Appeal.
 Judge Sharrit and his wife, Lisa grew up in Jacksonville, have three children, and are active members of Mandarin Presbyterian Church.

 Waddell A. Wallace, III